oconnorian3/emerald-isle-jewelry/README.md

 ## Emerald Isle Jewelry

 Emerald Isle Jewelry is a fictional jewelry store specilaising in Irish made Celtic Jewelry.
-The sotre is built using Django, Python, Bootstrap, HTML and CSS and the sites main goal is to provde the user with an east to use interface where they can purchase and browse all items the online store has to offer.
+The store is built using Django, Python, Bootstrap, HTML and CSS and the sites main goal is to provide the user with an easy to use interface where they can purchase and browse all items the online store has to offer.

-The idea for this project came from an online store I built myself and have since close before which sold Celtic Jewelry.
+The idea for this project came from an online store I built myself and have since closed which sold Celtic Jewelry.

 The deployed site can be viewed [here](https://emerald-isle-jewelry-af11dcd57db0.herokuapp.com/)